tu-delft-library/il-master-thesis-guide/book/3-evaluate-and-select.md

 Common activities during this phase of your information journey include:

 - [3a.
-Limitations of Sources](3a-limitations-of-sources.md) - Understand the limitations of AI and other Sources
+Importance of Evaluating AI and Other Sources](3a-limitations-of-sources.md) - Understand the limitations of genAI and other Sources
 - [3b.
 Evaluate Sources Broadly](3b-evaluating-sources.md) - Assess the relevance and reliability of sources
 - [3c.
 Select Effectively](3c-select-effectively.md) - Select academic literature
 - [3d.
 Store Sources](3d-store-sources.md) - Use reference managers and tagging to store your sources